Before reaching the drying tunnel, the product goes through a preliminary dewatering step by means of a dewatering conveyor.

 While drying the product, the air cools down due to the evaporation of the surface water on the product.
 This effect keeps the product much cooler than the drying air.

-The air is cooled down and warmed up by using a refrigerant of approx. 0 ºC and, respectively, 33 ºC.
+The air is cooled down and warmed up by using a glycol solution or a similar medium of approx. 0 ºC and, respectively, 33 ºC.
+This medium is supplied by the client or produced using a separate cooling installation.

 The air drying tunnel enables moisture values of less than 2% on the surface of the product to be reached.